RES4Africa Program Launch in Zambia

 RES4Africa Program Launch 2018 in Zambia is designed as a country conference with implication and connection with all the countries of Southern-Africa region.
 The conference will shed light on key topics for renewable energy deployment such as policy mechanism to enhance sustainable and bankable projects, technological and technical issues on and off-grid, capacity building and socio-economic benefits to local economies.
 The B2B sessions, that will take place in parallel to the conference, will be an opportunity for local and international companies to connect and foster new business opportunities and partnership with our members.

 As a side event of the Zambia Program Launch, RES4Africa will also be holding the “Technologies and Trainings on micro-grid innovation” technical workshop, developed following the success of the Micro Grid Academy in Kenya and the strong interest RES4Africa received from UNDP for organising a similar workshop focusing on the Zambian context.

-The official launch was proceded by workshops and seminars, such as the "Workshop on non-dispatchable renewable energies integration into the grid" which took place in Lusaka on 5-6 September.
+The official launch was proceded by the "Workshop on non-dispatchable renewable energies integration into the grid" which took place in Lusaka on 5-6 September.
 Developed in partnership with ZESCO, Zambia’s electricity utility company, and with the support of RES4Africa members CESI, Enel Green Power and Terna, aimed at training 35 managers and technicians from ZESCO, the Ministry of Energy of Zambia and Energy Regulatory Body (ERB).